-The work undertaken was to define and clear the temple area by the city wall was also revealed in the excavation.
-Likewise a monumental obelisk of Senworset was cleared and in the process, blocks of another obelisk were revealed.
-A later earth fort was also on the temenos.
+The work undertaken was to define and clear the temple area located near the ancient city wall.
+A monumental obelisk of Senworset was cleared, and in the process, blocks of another obelisk were revealed.
+A later earth fort was also found on the temenos.
 Architectural fragments and statue heads were recovered from this area.
-The area had been reused in the Late Period as a house and a cache of small objects were found including amulets, figurines, a bronze vessel, and an alabaster handle.
-Other objects which were found also include a group of objects with the names of kings on them and were presented to the Kelvingove Museum in Glasgow.
+The area had been reused in the Late Period as a house and a cache of small objects were found including amulets, figurines, a bronze vessel, and an alabaster handle. a A group of objects with the names of kings on them were presented to the Kelvingove Museum in Glasgow.
 In the clearing of the debris, pottery, ceramic heads, amulets, statue fragments and architectural fragments were found.

 Catalogue of Egyptian antiquities: found by Prof. Flinders Petrie and students at Tarkhan, Heliopolis and Memphis, 1912 ; exhibited at University College, Gower St., London, June 24th to July 20th / British School of Archaeology in Egypt 1912.
 London: BSAE.